skip to content

 pet insurance

-When a dog attack occurs, the damages can be devastating.
+When a dog attack occurs, the damage can be devastating.
 The scarring and damage caused by the ripping and tearing of the dog’s teeth can be very costly to repair.
 Some cannot be repaired.
-When this happens, the first question the victim must address, is: “how will the medical costs be paid for?”
+When this happens, the first question the victim must address, is: “How will the medical costs be paid for?”

 Unfortunately, the Texas homestead laws and bankruptcy laws can make recovering damages against individuals with no insurance coverage very difficult.
 As a result, the existence of insurance can often be very critical to a successful case.
 However, there are several types of insurance that can be beneficial to a dog attack victim.